1874 Atlantic hurricane season explained

 1-Min Winds:50

 In Mexico, the storm demolished some homes and all huts along the coast in Bagdad.
 Telegraph wires in the town were also almost completely destroyed.
-Farther inland, towns in Nuevo León reported flooding, with several bridges swept away in the vicinity of Cerralvo.[5]
-The storm generated rough seas along the coast of Texas, especially in Corpus Christi.
+Farther inland, towns in Nuevo León reported flooding, with several bridges swept away in the vicinity of Cerralvo.[6]
+The system generated rough seas along the coast of Texas, especially in Corpus Christi.
 Waves destroyed bathhouses and wharves and beached several schooners, some of which collided with homes and trees.
 Abnormally high tides also destroyed salt lakes on Padre Island, ending a salt boom.
-The storm was responsible for destroying the Brazos Santiago lighthouse and causing one fatality.[6]
+The storm was responsible for destroying the Brazos Santiago lighthouse and causing one fatality.[7]

 Tropical Storm Five